shailjagupta928-ui/Customer_Churn_Prediction/README.md

 ## 📌 Project Overview
 Customer churn is a major challenge for businesses.
-In this project, we analyze customer data and build a predictive model to identify customers who are at risk of leaving.
+In this project, we analyze customer data and build a predictive model to identify customers who are at risk of leaving.It is built using Logistic Regression, Random Forest, and XGBoost with a fully automated sklearn Pipeline and deployed using Streamlit.

+🧠 Problem Statement

+Telecom companies lose revenue when customers leave (churn).
+The goal is to predict churn early so companies can take preventive actions.

+⚙️ Tech Stack
 The project covers the full ML lifecycle:
 - Data Preprocessing
 - Exploratory Data Analysis (EDA)